IanViotti/SFOpy/README.md

 # SFOpy

 SFOpy is a research toolkit that implements Sunflower Optimization (SFO) algorithm in Python.
+The goal with this project is to implement this algorithm in a way that it's extensive while being extensible.

 - **Open-Source**: MIT License
 - **Python version**: 3.6 and above.